keirstaple/CSSWeek4/README.md

 ## Technologies Used

-_{This page was created using the HTML, CSS, and Javascript languages, as well as the Bootstrap and jQuery libraries.
-Spec tests were run using Mocha and Chai.}_
+_{This page was created using the HTML and CSS languages, as well as the Sass compiler}_

 ### License